brooookemiller/peloton-data-integrations/README.md

 ### Authenticate to Peloton

 In order to access your Peloton data, you must authenticate to Peloton.

-Create the environment variables: `PELOTON_USERNAME` and `PELOTON_PASSWORD` for local testing.
+Create a `.env` file locally and add the following environment variables:

 ```bash
 PELOTON_USERNAME = Your_Peloton_Username_Or_Email